 A growing body of literature shows that caregiving can be demanding and burdensome – physically, emotionally, and financially.
-Too often family members become caregivers.
+Too often, family members become caregivers.
 Family members are forced into the caregiving role when there is no advance plan to address the financial costs and burdens of aging and health.

-Long-Term Care services are often provided by unpaid, informal caregivers who are often family members, friends or even neighbors.
-People require long-term care services and support due to illness, accidents and the impact of aging.
+Long-term care services are often provided by unpaid, informal caregivers who are often family members, friends, or even neighbors.
+People require long-term care services and support due to illness, accidents, or the impact of aging.

 While many people think of long-term care as something that happens to the elderly, this is not always the case.
 With the advances in medical science, people survive health events more than ever before.
-The problem is sometimes the treatment ends up creating a need for extended care.
-We may recover from the illness but not completely.
-This leaves too many people who need help with normal activities of daily living.
+The problem is that sometimes the treatment ends up creating a need for extended care.
+We may recover from the illness but not wholly.
+This leaves too many people who need help with routine activities of daily living.

 With advances in medical science, things that used to kill us no longer do.
-But if we do recover completely all this does it add to our longevity.
+But if we do recover completely, all this does it add to our longevity.
 Longevity itself is a risk for long-term care.

-The National Alliance for Caregiving (NAC) studied those who provide extended care at home for those suffering from cancer and the treatment for cancer compared to other long-term care caregiving.
+The National Alliance for Caregiving (NAC) studied those who provide extended care at home for those who have cancer and the treatment for cancer compared to other long-term care caregiving.

-The NAC notes while the effects of cancer most directly affect the individual with cancer, its impact extends to friends and family members who provide extended care at home for the person suffering from cancer and the impact of cancer treatment.
+The NAC notes while the effects of cancer most directly affect the individual with cancer, its impact extends to friends and family members who provide extended care at home for the person who has cancer and the effect of cancer treatment.

 Today these informal caregivers are often central in providing care or assistance in both the immediate and long-term management of cancer.
 This is not dissimilar to those who require long-term care services and support due to the impact of aging.
 Since cancer patients are receiving extended care at home more often because of the advances in treatment and other changes in healthcare, care at home has become more common.